 • =Reduced

-The Benefits of Working Locum Tenens as a Physician Assistant
+The Benefits of Working as a Locum Tenens Physician Assistant

 Interested in working as a locum tenens physician assistant with Medicus?
-View our locum physician assistant jobs here, or complete the short form below to connect with a Medicus recruiter.
+View our locum tenens physician assistant jobs here, or complete the short form below to connect with a Medicus recruiter.